 - The redemption desk is in the downstairs of the ticket book across from the Garrick Theatre

 Seriously, it’s easy peasy to find this place.
 The kiosk is literally about a 90 second walk from the Tube station.
 Here is a map and a photo of the booth to help you out.

 Other Resources to Save in London

 You already know that we think the London Pass is awesome.
 But, the London Pass is just one way to save while in London.
-You’ll still need to get there, stay in a hotel, find things to eat, and take care of a bunch of expenses you won’t even think about until you arrive.
-The best travel rewards cards and cash back cards are a great way to help take care some of these expenses.
-Here are 3 of our favorites:
+You’ll still need to get there, stay in a hotel, find things to eat, and pay for a bunch of expenses you won’t even think about until you arrive.
+The best travel rewards cards and cash back cards are a great way to take the edge off.